Gecko736/Animating-UIButtons/README.md

 	Ani.mate(yourButton, style: .fill)

-I've attached the swift file to this post in case anyone wants to use it.
 I added comments so that you can edit the animations without having to watch the tutorial.

+Here's the link just in case: https://www.youtube.com/watch?v=ox2MieJzcRQ